-At Clayton and Churchtown Veterinary Associates, we integrate conventional therapy (when appropriate) with alternative therapies that may include chiropractic, acupuncture, physical therapy, homeopathy, nutritional therapy and Chinese or Western herbal therapies.
+At Clayton and Churchtown Veterinary Associates, we integrate conventional therapy (when appropriate) with alternative therapies that may include chiropractic, acupuncture, physical therapy, nutritional therapy and Chinese or Western herbal therapies.
 When possible, our approach is to minimize overuse of conventional medications if appropriate.
 While each pet is different, the following general approach will apply to most pets.

 Remember, if a food is good for you, it is probably good for your pet.
 If a food is bad for you, or is “junk food,” the same applies to your pet.
 Chocolate is particularly harmful to your pet, as it can be toxic in fairly small amounts.
 Ask us for a list of recommended diets and where they can be purchased.
 Avoid diets with wheat, wheat or rice gluten, corn, soy, food dyes, bone meal and chemical preservatives.

 We prefer to avoid using chemical therapy for fleas and ticks unless necessary.
 Unfortunately, ticks are found in our area almost year-round.
 Fleas are found from about June through November, depending on when the cold weather sets in.

-Know What is Normal for Your Pet:
+Know What is Normal for Your Pet

 Once your pet reaches seven years of age (five in the larger breeds,) your pet is considered geriatric.
 At that point, we recommend wellness checkups twice a year, with lab work performed at each visit.
 This will help ensure that problems are picked up early and can hopefully be dealt with before something has become a life-threatening problem.
 An EKG and chest and abdominal x-rays are recommended at least every other year once your pet is geriatric.
 Hip, spine, and joint x-rays can also be taken to look for early degenerative joint disease.